-6.4 Forecasting Air Pollution Events
+6.3 Forecasting Air Pollution Events

-As outlined in Section 2.2.4, air quality forecasts are produced by the Met Office using the model AQUM (Air Quality in the Unified Model).
+Air quality forecasts are produced by the Met Office (outlined in Section 2.2.5) using the Air Quality Unified Model (AQUM).
 AQUM combines predicted meteorological conditions with gridded emissions data to provide forecasts of air pollution concentrations across the UK.
-Forecasts are produced with a lead time of up to 5 days and are reported using the Daily Air Quality Index (DAQI) to align with associated health advice.
+Forecasts are produced with a lead time of up to five days and are reported using the Daily Air Quality Index (DAQI) to align with associated health advice.

-Forecast performance in any particular episode can vary based on a number of factors, including the pollutant type responsible for the episode, the accuracy and complexity of the meteorological conditions modelled by AQUM and the validity of the assumptions made with regard to pollutant emissions.
+Forecast performance in any particular episode can vary based on a number of factors, including the pollutant type responsible for the episode, the accuracy and complexity of the meteorological conditions modelled by AQUM, and the validity of the assumptions made with regard to pollutant emissions.